mwmikelson/mwmikelson.github.io/_pages/teaching.md

 <script>
   document.addEventListener("DOMContentLoaded", function() {
+    // Put the names of your GSI professors here! const gsiProfessors = ["Prof. Example", "David Broockman"];

+    // This scans every single piece of raw text on your page const walk = document.createTreeWalker(document.body, NodeFilter.SHOW_TEXT, null, false);
+    let node;
+    const textNodesToUpdate = [];

+    while ((node = walk.nextNode())) {
+      gsiProfessors.forEach(prof => {
+        // If it finds the professor's name, queue it up for a change if (node.nodeValue.includes(prof) && !node.nodeValue.includes("Graduate Student Instructor")) {
+          textNodesToUpdate.push({ node: node, prof: prof });
+        }
+      });
+    }

+    textNodesToUpdate.forEach(item => {
       // 1.
-Put the names of the professors you GSI'd for in these quotes!
-    // If you add more classes later, just add them to the list separated by commas. const gsiProfessors = ["Prof. Example", "David Broockman"];

-    // Find all bold/header tags on the page const labels = document.querySelectorAll("strong, b, th, span");

-    labels.forEach(label => {
-      // Find the labels that say Instructor if (label.textContent.includes("Instructor")) {

-        // Look at the text right next to it to see who the professor is const containerText = label.parentElement.textContent;

-        // Check if the professor is on your GSI list const isGSICourse = gsiProfessors.some(prof => containerText.includes(prof));

-        if (isGSICourse) {
-          // 1.
-Change the text and remove the bolding label.innerHTML = "Graduate Student Instructor for";
+Swap the professor's name for the full GSI title item.node.nodeValue = item.node.nodeValue.replace(item.prof, "Graduate Student Instructor for " + item.prof);
-          label.style.fontWeight = "normal";

       // 2.
-Catch and delete the colon, even if it's hiding outside the bold tag! let nextNode = label.nextSibling;
+If the word "Instructor:" was in the exact same text block, erase it item.node.nodeValue = item.node.nodeValue.replace(/Instructor:?\s*/i, "");

+      let parent = item.node.parentElement;
-          if (nextNode && nextNode.nodeType === Node.TEXT_NODE) {
+      if (parent) {
-            nextNode.nodeValue = nextNode.nodeValue.replace(/^:\s*/, " ");
+        // 3.
+Force the text to be normal weight (removes the bolding) parent.style.setProperty("font-weight", "normal", "important");

+        // 4.
+If the theme put an "Instructor" label in a separate box right next to the name, hide it! let prev = parent.previousElementSibling;
-          } else if (label.innerHTML.includes(":")) {
+        if (prev && prev.textContent.includes("Instructor")) {
-            label.innerHTML = label.innerHTML.replace(":", "");
-          }
+          prev.style.display = "none";
         }
       }
     });